maximalwert/strafforts/docs/development-guide.md

         It can be accessed from <http://localhost:5000> by default.
       - start a worker process to fetch data
-      - start a watcher process that compiles TypeScript and watch for changes.
+      - start a webpacker process that compiles assets using [Webpack][Webpack] dev server and watch for changes.

-      Note that the watcher might not work properly on Windows machines so that it needs to be started manually.
-See `yarn watch` command in `package.json` for more details.

 1. Connect with Strava